-The Sustainability Committee, established in 2021, reviews, develops and makes recommendations regarding all matters related to corporate sustainability, including ESG and CSR matters.
-The members of the Sustainability Committee are its Chair, Ms. Pelosi, Mr. Winssinger, Dr. Wood and Mr. Fleming.
+The Sustainability Committee reviews, develops and makes recommendations regarding all matters related to corporate sustainability, including ESG and CSR matters.
+During Fiscal Year 2021, the members of the Sustainability Committee were its Chair, Ms. Pelosi, Mr. Winssinger, Dr. Wood and Mr. Fleming.
 Each member of the Sustainability Committee meets the definition of "independent" set forth in the NYSE standards.
+The Sustainably Committee met three times during Fiscal Year 2021, with all members in attendance at all of the meetings.